High levels of cover from an award winning provider

 If you book again with another airline, any additional costs will not be covered by your travel insurance policy.

-If the ship, aircraft or train on which you’re booked is delayed leaving the UK after you have checked in, you’ll be entitled to £35 after your first 12 hours of forced waiting and £15 for each 12-hour period up to a total of £215 for each insured person under your policy’s Delayed Departure section.
-Similarly, if you are delayed on the final part of your return journey to the UK the same benefit applies.
+If the ship, aircraft or train on which you’re booked is delayed leaving the UK after you have checked in, you’ll be entitled to compensation after your first 12 hours of forced waiting for each insured person under your policy’s Delayed Departure section.
+The amount you can claim depends on your level of cover as follows:

 If you want to make a claim for delayed departure you need to submit proof that you’ve travelled to the airport/port/station and checked in, and must supply correspondence from the carrier confirming the reason for delay along with the original, and eventual, time of departure.